Hyperobjekt/hyperobjekt-site/content/blog/year-in-review.md

 Next on our plate was a new visual identity and <a href="https://basicincome.stanford.edu/" target="blank">website for the Stanford Basic Income Lab</a>, which studies theories, approaches, and outcomes related to Universal Basic Income (UBI).
 Continuing the trend of partnerships that task us with crafting novel and imaginative designs, we are currently working with the Lab to develop a network visualization of major themes and topics related to UBI, along with a map of basic income experiments around the globe.

 <img src="/images/blog/ubi-network2.jpg" />
-<p class="blogcaption">A network visualization depicting relationships between themes and topics related to UBI</p>
+<p class="blogcaption">A network visualization depicting interconnections between themes and topics related to UBI</p>

 <h3>IV.
 The Eviction Lab at Princeton University</h3>